ZupIT/horusec-docs/content/en/web/installation/install-with-helm.md

 ```

 ### **Sensitive data configuration**
-If you haven't configured yet, start with:
+If you haven't configured yet, follow the next steps:

 **Step 1:** Create `horusec-system` namespace for the Horusec's components: